hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_connection.html.markdown

 ---

-* `allow_hub_to_remote_vnet_transit` - (Optional) Allow the Virtual Hub to transit traffic via the Remote Virtual Network?
+* `hub_to_vitual_network_traffic_allowed` - (Optional) Is the Virtual Hub traffic allowed to transit via the Remote Virtual Network?
 Changing this forces a new resource to be created.

-* `allow_remote_vnet_to_use_hub_vnet_gateways` - (Optional) Allow the Remote Virtual Network to transit use the Hub's Virtual Network Gateway's?
+* `vitual_network_to_hub_gateways_traffic_allowed` - (Optional) Is Remote Virtual Network traffic allowed to transit the Hub's Virtual Network Gateway's?
 Changing this forces a new resource to be created.

-* `enable_internet_security` - (Optional) Should Internet Security be enabled?
+* `internet_security_enabled` - (Optional) Should Internet Security be enabled to secure internet traffic?
 Changing this forces a new resource to be created.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the Virtual Hub Connection.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 60 minutes) Used when creating the Virtual Hub Connection.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Virtual Hub Connection.
+* `delete` - (Defaults to 60 minutes) Used when deleting the Virtual Hub Connection.

 ## Import